-Besides of the aforementioned renewal of the equipments, a PCT management custom software for processing international applications (SGA) has beenwas-developed in order to facilitate and give guidance to the examiners when conducting the search and examination during the ISA activities.
-This is the first version of an the administrative management software for PCT applications is being reviewed and analyzed to include new features and improvements for a second version expected to be released on 2016.
-As it's been said, which this software not only handles the Receiving Office activities, but also the ISA/IPEA activities, by means of indicating the necessary steps in every stage of the ISA-procedures, among other activities such as management of timeliness.
+Besides of the aforementioned renewal of the equipments, a PCT management custom software for processing international applications (SGA) was developed in order to facilitate and give guidance to the examiners when conducting the search and examination during the ISA activities.
+As it's been said this software not only handles the Receiving Office activities, but also the ISA/IPEA activities, by means of indicating the necessary steps in every stage of the procedures, among other activities such as management of timeliness.
 This software also allows the storage and retrieval of international PCT applications and all the related documentation, what simplifies and accelerates the process.
+A second version of the SGA was released on last August 2016 which includes improvements for an easier and neater use.
+New improvements were released on 2017, which have been afterwards adjusted to suit the work of examiners in a better way.
+These improvements include some functionalities that allow a greater control of the examiners' tasks as well as a more accurate following-sup of them.
+They also allowed improving the control register.